 A Guide to Using Ahrefs’ Internal Backlinks Tool

 Ahrefs has a plethora of useful tools and resources.
-If you take a look at our introductory Ahrefs blog post from a couple of years ago you can get a pretty good idea of what the site does.
 Since the publishing of that post, a few new features have been added.
 One of these features in the “Internal Backlinks” tab:

 What Does it Do?

 Put simply, it shows which pages link to which pages, all within your website.
 Internal linking is important for site organization, user experience, and crawling ease.
 The Internal Backlinks tool helps you to understand your linking structure, which pages could use more links, and which pages are only ranking well because of their internal linking.

 Before going into the functions, let’s go into the options.

 The first option to toggle is whether to look at all backlinks or just the unique ones.
 When All is selected, it will show you all of the links of every page, including the ones that are on every page.
 That means it will show the link to your contact page that appears in the upper-right hand corner of the page throughout the website.
 This doesn’t help if you’re trying to see if you need to link to your contact page more in your blogs.
 When Group Similar is selected, it filters the links that appear on every page with the exact same anchor text out of the listings.

 There’s a pretty wide range of link types to look at.
 Some of the more important ones to know about are Dofollow and Nofollow.